ozoidemi/ePaper_guest_dashboard/README.md

 ## I don't get why this is so convoluted.
 Can't we just pass over the existing QR and be done with it?

 Maybe?
-Regretfully I didn't another way.
+Regretfully I didn't find another way.

 Even when the UI Network Integration generates a QR code for us automatically, it: